EventStore/EventStore.Charts/stable/eventstore/README.md

 ### __Option 2__: Resize PVC created without volume expansion enabled
 This process is a bit involved but also a good exercise for backing up the database.
 We will use AWS S3 as the storage backend but the process works just as well for other backends such as GCS.
-1. Connect to the StatefulSet pod.
+1. Connect to one of the StatefulSet pods.
     ```shell
     kubectl exec -it eventstore-0 sh
     ```